weltliteratur/data.weltliteratur.net/index.md

 ### Datasets

 - [the top 25 writers](ranking.html) for the top 15 Wikipedia
-  languages according to five different ranking approaches
+  languages according to seven different rankings